raymondkfcheung/lazy-dot/docs/coding/traits.md

 ## Redesign Principles Eventually Applied

-Over time I realised the problem was not the individual abstractions but the implicit contracts they carried.
-The redesign aimed to replace those hidden assumptions with boundaries the compiler could enforce rather than merely suggest.
+The goal was simple: replace hidden assumptions with explicit, enforceable boundaries.

 1. Make invariants explicit and enforceable.
 Where I once relied on convention, I introduced marker types, sealed traits, capability traits, and const generics to push guarantees into the type system.
 2. Version before you break.
 Instead of a sweeping breaking release, I introduced a staged deprecation plan: `#[deprecated(note = "use NewType instead")]` on the legacy items, parallel modules with v2 suffixes, and a commitment to keep the older surface compiling for two minor versions.